gaber-/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image6]

+The code can be found in cells 10 to 12 (cells 7 and 8 contain project one's pipeline, which I used to identify the lines from which I extracted the points)

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I identified the pixels based on the aforementioned thresholds.
 I then used two techniques one for the first frame ond one for the following frames in each video: